 The latest published CDC data shows that 8,882 new Melanoma cases were reported in NYC and Long Island, of whom, 1,015 died.
 In 2019 The Australian Community is working to encourage New Yorkers to get screened for Skin Cancer.

 #KoalaGiving is The Australian Community’s charitable initiative where Australians have the opportunity to give back to the broader New York community.
-Since its inception, it has raised money for other charities including the Muscular Dystrophy Association, The Bowery Mission and Memorial Sloan Kettering Cancer Center.
+Since its inception, it has help raise thousands of dollars for other charities including the Muscular Dystrophy Association, The Bowery Mission and Memorial Sloan Kettering Cancer Center.

 For the past four years #KoalaGiving has raised money for MSKCC through Cycle for Survival.
 C4S has also served as a platform for The Australian Community to raise awareness of skin cancer.
-However, as C4S now focusses on funding rare cancers, and skin cancer is not a rare cancer, in 2019 we are raising money to directly fund our own #SlipSlopSlap campaign to save New York lives through skin cancer prevention, and screening for Melanoma.
+However, as C4S now focusses on funding rare cancers, and skin cancer is not a rare cancer, in 2019 we are raising money to directly fund our own #SlipSlopSlap campaign.

-#KoalaGiving will run annually from February 1 to June 30.
-100% of the money raised will go directly towards funding an outreach campaign leveraging our YouTube, Google, Facebook, Twitter and Instagram channels.
+#KoalaGiving in 2019 will be in the form of a social media campaign where 100% of the money raised will go directly towards funding social media tactics posted through our YouTube, Google, Facebook, Twitter and Instagram channels.
 Our goal is to reach 1,200,000 New Yorkers whose interests include beaches and outdoor activities, with a message of #SlipSlopSlap.

 Lessons of the Past